thisRandomName/ExercisesInPython/README.md

 Some exercises , Machine Learning

 * How to create a word cloud
-* Exercises about the use of Classification algorithms in Python
+* Making use of Classification algorithms in Python
 * Train and test various models
 * Making predictions